 Many local grocery stores chains (and some independents) have set up special shopping hours for seniors and/or other vulnerable people, to make it easier for them to access what they need.

-There are some organizations helping out with food for our pets, too.
+Some organizations help out with food for our pets, too.
 Elders who qualify for the Senior Nutrition Program or Meals on Wheels can also receive food for their furry companions; and some animal rescue organizations offer pet food support as well.

 There are several measures being proposed and enacted to help people who are hit hard by this pandemic.
 The following are currently approved for people in California and/or in communities in Santa Clara County.

-California offers financial assistance to people with confirmed COVID-19 and to those who care for them, through the state Employment Development Department (EDD).
-From the California Department of Public Health website:
+California offers financial assistance to people with confirmed COVID-19 and to those who care for them.

 Individuals who are unable to work due to having or being exposed to COVID-19 (certified by a medical professional) can file a Disability Insurance (DI) claim.